-- 1. Forms required for submission to Cambridge may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e., 0524) and your Center number, after which it will take you to the correct forms.
-Follow the instructions when completing each form. - 2.
-Teachers provide a comment on the quality of the portfolio overall at the bottom of each candidate's Individual Candidate Record Card; they must also mark each assignment by indicating strengths and weaknesses and by providing a comment at the end.
-These comments should be directly related to the assessment criteria in Section 8.1.3.
-Each item must bear evidence of the marking. - 3.
-Individual assignments may be awarded marks/grades in whatever way is most appropriate for teachers and candidates.
+- 1 Candidates' marks must be recorded on Individual Candidate Record Cards produced by Cambridge.
+These forms, and the instructions for completing them, may be downloaded from www.cie.org.uk/samples.
+The database will ask you for the syllabus code (i.e. 0524) and your Center number, after which it will take you to the correct forms.
+Follow the instructions when completing each form. - 2 Teachers provide a comment on the quality of the portfolio overall at the bottom of each candidate's Individual Candidate Record Card; they must also mark each assignment by indicating strengths and weaknesses and by providing a comment at the end.
+These comments should be directly related to the assessment criteria on pages 16-20.
+Each item must bear evidence of the marking. - 3 Individual assignments may be awarded marks/grades in whatever way is most appropriate for teachers and candidates.
 However, the total mark for the portfolio must be based on how the assessment criteria have been met.
-This total mark must reflect how achievement has varied across the different assignments and how performance has varied across the assessment criteria for each assignment.
+This total mark must reflect how achievement has varied across the different assignments, and how performance has varied across the assessment criteria for each assignment.
 Assessment, therefore, usually involves balancing strengths and weaknesses in the candidate's work overall.
-For this reason, the total mark is not necessarily a mathematical calculation based on marks/ grades awarded to individual assignments during the course. - 4.
-The teacher must mark each candidate's portfolio out of a total of 50, in line with the assessment criteria in Section 8.1.3. - The total mark for the portfolio is divided into 40 marks for writing and 10 marks for reading.
+For this reason, the total mark is not necessarily a mathematical calculation based on marks/grades awarded to individual assignments during the course

+4 The teacher must mark each candidate's portfolio out of a total of 50, in line with the assessment criteria below.

+The total mark for the portfolio is divided into 40 marks for writing and 10 marks for reading.
 For writing, a single mark out of 40 is given for the quality of the candidate's overall performance in the three assignments.
 For reading, the mark out of 10 is given according to how well the candidate demonstrates understanding of the text(s) in the response to the task set for Assignment 3 only.

-5. Incomplete coursework
+5 Incomplete coursework